 For the inside scoop on life in a foreign country, be sure to check out the GeoBlogs of Penn State students currently studying abroad.

-Penn State College of Engineering has resources to help students gain international experience.
-The college's international office is located in 205 Hammond Building, and international engineering envoys are available during fall and spring semesters to help answer your questions.
+The Penn State College of Engineering has resources to help students gain international experience.
+The College's international office is located in 204 Hammond Building, and international engineering envoys are available during fall and spring semesters to help answer your questions.
 In addition, there is a study abroad advisor in each department in the college who can help to answer academic questions that you may have.
-Please see the Global Engineering website for more information about our office, programs for College of Engineering students, and the College of Engineering International Travel Grant.
-In addition, it is strongly recommended that all College of Engineering students take ENGR 111: Introduction to Cross-Cultural Communication for Engineers, a 1 credit online course, before their semester abroad.